 Complications that can arise from untreated DPD are:

 - anxiety disorders (such as panic disorder, avoidant personality disorder, and obsessive-compulsive personality disorder)

 - substance abuse

-- phobias—anxiety disorder that is characterized by a persistent fear of an object or situation
+- phobias (anxiety disorder characterized by a persistent fear of an object or situation)

 Early treatment can prevent many of these complications from developing.